 Le Musée des Vampires the Vampire Museum

 The Musée des Vampires is a small private museum dedicated to vampires and the study of their place in folklore and modern culture.
-Located just on the outer edge of Paris, it can be a bit complicated to visit for non-French speakers, but it's totally do-able and absolutely worth the effort if you're a fan of vampires, mythology, and weird stuff in general!
+Located just on the outer edge of Zone One of Paris, it can be a bit complicated to visit for non-French speakers, but it's totally do-able and absolutely worth the effort if you're a fan of vampires, mythology, and weird stuff in general!

 By appointment only!

 Making an appointment is little complicated if you don't speak French, as the main phone number listed (01 43 62 80 76) just gives you a recorded message in French.
-This message lists the hours and also gives a cell phone number — 06 20 12 28 32 — which you can call to make an appointment.
+This message lists the hours and also gives a different phone number — 06 20 12 28 32 — which you can call to make an appointment.
 I'd been living in Paris for a few years at the time but my French still wasn't perfect, so it took a few listens for me to get all the info down.

 Fortunately, I was able to make a successful visit to the museum with my best friend in Paris, About.com Paris travel writer Courtney Traub, a couple weeks after my first failed trip.
 Upon meeting the museum's curator, a wonderful, captivating fellow named Jacques Sirgent, I was relieved to learn that he speaks impeccable English.
 So if you do want to make an appointment and don't speak French, try calling the cell number and very politely asking, "Parlez vous anglais, s'il vous plait?" and I'm sure Monsieur Sirgent will be happy to help you.